biocommons/uta/README.md

 alignment methods.
 Specifically, it facilitates the following:

 -   Querying for multiple transcript sources through a single interface
--   Interpretating variants reported in literature against obsolete transcript records
+-   Interpreting variants reported in literature against obsolete transcript records
 -   Identifying regions where transcript and reference genome sequence assemblies disagree